 Streets and driveways are designed for vehicles.
 Many times, drivers may not be on the lookout for children in their path.
-There have been cases in which children playing in a driveway have been run over by a vehicle pulling into or out of the driveway.
+There have been cases in which children playing in a driveway have been run over by a vehicle pulling in or leaving it.
 Be safe - stay on sidewalks and paths, and play in a yard or playground.
 Always be on the lookout for moving vehicles.

-Poor visibility at dusk increases the risks for cyclists.
-Bad weather compounds that risk by increasing stopping distances for both cyclists and motorists.
+Reduced visibility at dusk increases the risks for cyclists.
+Inclement weather compounds that risk by increasing stopping distances for both cyclists and motorists.
 Wear brightly colored or retroreflective clothing when riding your bicycle.
 Clothing can be trimmed with materials that reflect light.
 Retroreflective tape is an excellent choice and is available at fabric, sporting goods, and hardware stores.

-Always walk on the sidewalk.
+When walking along a roadway, always walk on the sidewalk.
 If there are no sidewalks, keep to the left and walk facing traffic.